 If you observe any of the following signs with regard to your loved one who lives in a nursing home or assisted living facility, you would be wise to explore the situation to determine whether the facility is properly caring for them:

 Nursing homes must be licensed by the SC Department of Health and Environmental Control, which sets standards they must meet in many areas, such as training, record keeping, medication management, food service, infection control, and building design.
 All facilities are subject to inspection or investigation at any time, without prior notice.
 These reports are available to the public upon written request.

 If you have a concern about the operation of a facility, you can call the South Carolina DHEC at (803) 898-DHEC (3432).
 If you suspect that your loved one has been the victim of physical, sexual or psychological abuse, financial exploitation, neglect or abandonment, contact the SC Lieutenant Governor’s Office on Aging at (803) 734-9900.

 More information on elder abuse can be found at the websites for South Carolina Adult Protective Services, the National Center on Elder Abuse, and the South Carolina Lieutenant Governor’s Office on Aging.

 If you feel uneasy or anxious about what you observe at the facility, or if your loved one tells you they are being abused or neglected, you should consider investigating further.

 When someone you care about has been hurt, it can feel like nothing will ever be right or fair again.
-When this happens, the South Carolina nursing home injury lawyers at the Louthian Law Firm can review your legal options and work with you to determine the most appropriate next step.
+When this happens, the nursing home injury lawyers at the Louthian Law Firm can review your legal options after a personal injury and work with you to determine the most appropriate next step.